goulu/openbook-book-data/readme.txt

 When the post is displayed, it will include a book cover image, title, author(s), and publisher(s) in the upper left corner.
 The cover image and title will link to the full entry on Open Library.

+Important: OpenBook requires the JSON library that comes with PHP 5.2.
+When you activate OpenBook, it checks for the required function.
+If missing, OpenBook will display a message and deactivate itself.
+Upgrading to PHP 5 may be a simple matter on the control panel of your server (e.g., Netfirms, http://support.netfirms.com/article.php?id=713).
+Otherwise, look for a future version of OpenBook.

 == Frequently Asked Questions ==

 * What if the cover image or data is missing in Open Library?